GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 1. Launch the <walkthrough-editor-spotlight spotlightId="cloud-code-status-bar">Cloud Code menu</walkthrough-editor-spotlight> from the status bar and select <walkthrough-editor-spotlight spotlightId="cloud-code-run-on-k8s">Run on Kubernetes</walkthrough-editor-spotlight>.

+2. Select **Yes** to use minikube as the current context.

-2. Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">`skaffold.yaml`</walkthrough-editor-open-file> to build and deploy the app.
-This may take a minute.
+3. Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app.
+It may take a minute for the deploy to complete.

-3. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.
+4. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.

-4. Launch your Bank of Anthos app in your browser by clicking on the `frontend` URL.
+5. Launch your Bank of Anthos app in your browser by clicking on the `frontend` URL in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight>.

 ## Stop the app

 To stop running the app:

 1. Go to the <walkthrough-editor-spotlight spotlightId="activity-bar-debug">Debug view</walkthrough-editor-spotlight>

 2. Click the 'Stop' icon. 🟥

+3. Select **Yes** to clean up deployed resources.

 You can start, stop, and debug apps from the Debug view.